wbthomason/wbthomason.github.io/about.md

 url: "/about"
 ---

-I am a fourth-year PhD candidate in the [Department of Computer Science](http://www.cs.cornell.edu) at Cornell University.
-I work on **integrated task and motion planning**.
+I am a fifth-year PhD candidate in the [Department of Computer Science](http://www.cs.cornell.edu) at Cornell University.
+I work on **combining symbolic and geometric planning**.
 Specifically, I'm interested in improving the *efficiency*, *robustness*, and *autonomy* of robot task and motion planning.